hashicorp/terraform-container-deploy-nomad/README.md

 ```

 ## Stopping a job
-Stopping a job is just as simple if you run the command:
+Stopping a job is just as simple just run the command `terraform destroy`:

 ```
 $ terraform destroy